auberginekenobi/methylation-analysis-tutorial/docs/README.md

 \* Developer note: Host this somewhere with a public download link.
 Even better, put readonly copies somewhere on the GenePattern server so the user doesn't have to download at all.

 ### 1.3 Run the analysis
 We now have a lot of data and the bioinformatics software tools to analyze it.
-Proceed with the tutorial by opening methylation.ipynb.
+- Open methylation-analysis-tutorial/methylation.ipynb.
+This is a jupyter notebook.
+- You will need to change the *kernel* to use the `methylation` kernel we just installed via conda.
+Using the menu at the top, select `Kernel` > `Change kernel` > `methylation`.

 ## Lab notebook
 2023 course materials: https://www.dropbox.com/scl/fo/ikec8fs2xovk0onljsyd2/h?dl=0